1967 Alabama Crimson Tide football team: South Carolina

 In the final Tuscaloosa game of the season, Alabama shutout the South Carolina Gamecocks 17–0 at Denny Stadium.
 After a scoreless first quarter, the Crimson Tide took a 10–0 halftime lead on a 24-yard Steve Davis field goal and a 38-yard Ken Stabler pass to Dennis Homan.
 Tommy Wade then made the final score 17–0 with his one-yard touchdown run in the third quarter.
-The victory improved Alabama's all-time record against South Carolina to 7–0.